csswizardry/CSS-Guidelines/README.md

     <th class="is-sortable  js-is-sortable">
     </th>

-The above markup holds two classes; one to which we can attach some styling for sortable table columns and another which allows us to add the sorting functionality.
+The above markup holds two classes; one to which you can attach some styling for sortable table columns and another which allows you to add the sorting functionality.

 ## Comments

-We use a docBlock-esque commenting style which we limit to 80 lines in length:
+I use a docBlock-esque commenting style which I limit to 80 lines in length:

     /**
      * This is a docBlock style comment